contributte/scheduler/.docs/README.md

 ```

-And don't forget register it.
+And don't forget to register it.

 ```yaml
 scheduler: